 Epoxy resin adhesive can also be dyed relatively easily.
 However, you should take into account the processing time and assume that it may take a little longer for the adhesive to cure and dry completely.

-If the epoxy resin is not painted afterwards, but colored before casting, it actually always remains a little bit transparent.
+If the epoxy resin is not painted afterward, but colored before casting, it will always remain a little bit transparent.
 If a preferably transparent coloring should be explicitly desired, appropriate color pastes can be used for this purpose.
 You can also experiment with colors such as airbrush ink or printer ink for this purpose, in order to achieve relatively transparent results with a very small dosage.

-Basically, pigments are generally characterized by an increased UV resistance.
+Pigments are generally characterized by increased UV resistance.
 They are therefore well suited for outdoor applications with the associated exposure to UV light.
 The disadvantage of the pigments, however, is that they cannot be mixed with the resin as homogeneously as other colorants.

 Can Epoxy Resin be Colored with Food Paint?